Near Cabot in Butler County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2002 by Saxonburg District Woman's Club.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Reverend Richard C. Christy (approx. 2.8 miles away); William A. Smith (approx. 5.1 miles away); KDKA "Dog House" (approx. 6.7 miles away); John and Carl Roebling House (approx. 6.8 miles away); The Roeblings (approx. Pittsburgh Plate Glass Ford City Works (approx. 9.6 miles away); Kittanning (approx. 9.7 miles away); Freeport Veterans Memorial (approx. 9.7 miles away).
+Reverend Richard C. Christy (approx. 2.8 miles away); William A. Smith (approx. 5.1 miles away); KDKA "Dog House" (approx. 6.7 miles away); John and Carl Roebling House The Roeblings (approx. 6.9 miles away); Pittsburgh Plate Glass Ford City Works (approx. 9.6 miles away); Kittanning (approx. 9.7 miles away); Freeport Veterans Memorial (approx. 9.7 miles away).